 Menorca in 2 Days: everything you need to know

-There are three islands that are in everyone's heart in Spain: Ibiza, Mallorca and Menorca.
-The latter, for many considered the little sister of the whole Balearic archipelago, is full of paradisiacal beaches and an exciting history.
+There are three islands that are close to everyone's heart in Spain: Ibiza, Mallorca, and Menorca.
+The latter, considered by many to be the little sister of the Balearic archipelago, is full of idyllic beaches and a fascinating history.

-Two days is just enough time for you to get to know both sides of the island of Menorca: the historical and cultural side, as well as the beaches and relaxation.
-It all depends on what your priorities are and what you aspire to do on this unique and multifaceted island.
+Two days is just enough time to get to know the two sides of the island of Menorca: its history and culture, as well as its beaches and relaxation.
+It all depends on what your priorities are and what you want to do on this unique and multifaceted island.

-Day 1: Mahón, the beaches of Son Bou and the site of Torre d'en Galmés
+Day 1: Mahón, the beaches of Son Bou, and the Torre d'en Galmés archaeological site

 Through the streets of Mahón| ©mark bartlett